 The roots of the book:

 Note: This book used my 2011 book, Approximate Dynamic Programming: Solving the curses of dimensionality as a starting point.
 Chapter 3 on online learning evolved from chapter 8 in ADP on approximating value functions.
 The modeling chapter 5 from ADP is now chapter 9 (with major modifications) in RLSO.
-Chapter 14 in RLSO is based on the old chapter 3 on Markov decision processes.
+Chapter 14 in RLSO is based on the old chapter 3 on Markov decision processes, but now includes a section on optimal control and examples of dynamic programs that can be solved exactly.
 Chapter 15 is an entirely new chapter on backward approximate dynamic programming.
 Chapters 16-18 are based directly on the chapters in the ADP book for approximating value functions (they are now labeled as “Forward approximate dynamic programming”).